retr0h/osapi/docs/docs/sidebar/principles.md

    Design the system with pluggability in mind, allowing for easy extension and customization through well-defined interfaces and modules.

-4. **Task Queue for Privileged Operations**
+4. **Task Worker for Privileged Operations**

-   Implement privileged system changes asynchronously through a task queue.
+   Implement privileged system changes asynchronously through a task worker.

 5. **RESTful API Design**